How To Handle Right Click In React

 The event.preventDefault() method is used to prevent the default context menu from showing up when the user right-clicks on the element.

-You can also pass additional data to the handleContextMenu function by using an arrow function as follows:
+You can also pass data from the component to the handleContextMenu callback function.

 import React from 'react';